TomArrow/JKWatcher/JKWatcher/documentation/configs.md

 Snaps value to use if all active players are bots. (discards other packets)

+#### pingAdjust

+Adjusts your visible ping value.
+Potentially unstable, especially with unstable internet, use at your own risk.
+Can be positive/negative values.

 #### attachClientNumToName

 0 or 1.
 Whether to force attach client number to playername.